-door or gate, self-closing: a manually opened door or gate that closes when released.

-door, swinging: a door that pivots around a vertical axis. door, vertically sliding: a counterweighted or counterbalanced door consisting of one or more panels that move vertically to open or close.
+multiple-speed: a horizontally sliding door with two or more panels, so arranged to open away from one side. single-speed: a one-panel horizontally sliding door. door, swinging: a door that pivots around a vertical axis. door, vertically sliding: a counterweighted or counterbalanced door consisting of one or more panels that move vertically to open or close.